-- Which brands should be kept as stand-alone brands?
-Which will be rebranded, or absorbed into the acquiring company’s brands?
+- Which brands should you keep as stand-alone brands?
+Which should you rebrand, or absorb into the acquiring company’s brands?
 What is the basis for this decision?

-- What process will be followed to ensure an orderly transition?
+- What process should you follow to ensure an orderly transition?
 This needs to be driven by what prospects, customers and other stakeholders require.

-- Which trademarks should be kept, sold or abandoned?
+- Which trademarks should you keep, sell or abandon?